ksassnowski/venture-docs/docs/usage/duplicate-jobs.md

 ```

 ::: tip Note
 Venture always depends on the id of a job internally, even if you don't explicitly provide one.
-In these cases, the FCQN of the class will be used as the id.
-So this really isn't any different than depending on regular, non-duplicate job.
-All we changed is that we provided an explicit id ourselves.
+In these cases, the fully qualified name (or **FQCN** for short) of the class will be used as the id.
+This means that this really isn't any different than depending on regular, non-duplicate job.
 :::

 ## Duplicate jobs in nested workflows